Political Parties: Synopsis

 Second, Michels expressed doubts about whether the rank and file possess the skills necessary to compete with the leaders, a concept he phrased as the "incompetence of the masses".
 In order to prevent the development of an oligarchy, the regular members must be involved in various activities of the organizations; however, reality of time constraints due to work, family and leisure will reduce the amount of time that most such members are willing to dedicate to active involvement in organizational activities and politics.
 This is compounded by the rank and file lack of education, and corresponding sophistication of the leadership.

 "The masses are incapable of taking part in the decision-making process and desire strong leadership."

 In his case study of his contemporary socialist parties, primarily the German Social Democratic Party.
-It was radical organization in his time, fighting for novel concepts such as adult suffrage, free speech, and popular participation in the government.
+It was a radical organization in his time, fighting for novel concepts such as adult suffrage, free speech, and popular participation in the government.
 Michels described how their political program was overshadowed by the expansion of the organization favoured by the administrative bureaucracy.
 This, Michels observed, can be explained thus: "it is far from obvious that the interests of the masses which have combined to form the party will coincide with the interests of the bureaucracy in which the party becomes personified."
 Michels noted that if an organization dedicated to such principles failed to realize its democratic ideals in its own governance, it is unlikely that other organizations, even less concerned with such lofty goals, would be able to function as democracies.